six-tech/Six.CursorRules/README.md

 2. Customize the rules as needed for your specific requirements
 3. The Cursor AI assistant will automatically apply these rules when working in your project

-### For Teams

-1. Create a centralized repository of Cursor rules
-2. Share the rules across team projects
-3. Establish team-specific customizations
-4. Regularly update rules based on team feedback and evolving best practices

-## Contributing

-We welcome contributions to improve and expand the Cursor Rules collection:

-1. **New Rules**: Propose new rule files for specific technologies or domains
-2. **Rule Improvements**: Enhance existing rules with better examples or additional guidelines
-3. **Documentation**: Improve rule documentation and examples
-4. **Best Practices**: Share successful implementations and patterns

-### Contribution Guidelines

-- Follow the existing rule structure and formatting
-- Include comprehensive examples with clear "do" and "don't" scenarios
-- Ensure rules are technology-agnostic where possible
-- Test rules in real-world scenarios before proposing
-- Document the rationale and benefits of new rules

 ## Related Resources